pschiffmann/react-rfcs/text/0000-use-for-each.md

 # Unresolved questions

 - Implementation cost, both in term of code size and complexity.
-- Is this hook compatible/composable with all other hooks?
+- Is this Hook compatible/composable with all other Hooks?
   I have never used `useActionState`, `useDeferredValue`, `useOptimistic`, and `useTransition`.
-- What is a good name for this hook?
+- What is a good name for this Hook?
   List of ideas:
   - `useForEach` (from [`Array.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach))
   - `useMap` (from [`Array.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map))